-The client’s financial status will be assessed at intake and annually thereafter to determine eligibility for a sliding fee discount.
+The patient’s financial status will be assessed at intake and annually thereafter to determine eligibility for a sliding fee discount.
 Income verification must be provided to be eligible.
-There will be no out of pocket costs imposed on clients whose income is at or below 100% of the federal poverty level.
+There will be no out of pocket costs imposed on patients whose income is at or below 100% of the federal poverty level.
 If you are insured, an insurance claim will be filed for all rendered services.

-Prescription assistance is available through the discounted sliding fee schedule.
+Prescription assistance is available at New Horizon Family Health Services' on-site pharmacy based on the Ryan White Program sliding fee discount schedule.